Frequently Asked Questions and Common Concerns

 No. Medication cost remains the responsibility of the patient.
 However, most insurance plans will cover the medication.

 I have a busy schedule and don’t know if I can attend groups.
-Groups are offered at varying days and times to accommodate a wide range of schedules.
 You are expected to attend at least two groups per month.
 Often, those in early recovery are making significant changes to their schedules to regain stability.
 Groups are meant to offer a place of stability and accountability.
 Challenge old addictive thinking patterns!

 I live too far away to come to group.